kazagkazag/redux-simple-api/README.md

 required to handle asynchronous actions.
 You can mitigate it using `redux-thunk` and `redux-simple-api`.

-Let's see an example, simple dashboard with user posts for our great blogging platform.
+Let's see an example, simple dashboard with user posts for next great blogging platform.
 We have few requirements:

-* because our actions have following form of the type property: `my/action`, we wan't to add suffixes to all request actions: `/start`, `/done` and `/failed`
+* our actions have following form of the type property: `my/action`, we wan't to add suffixes to all request actions: `/start`, `/done` and `/failed` to simply identify in `redux dev tools` which action was dispatched
-* we have to attach to every request custom header `SESSION-TOKEN` with token saved previously in our redux store
+* we have to attach to every request custom header `SESSION-TOKEN` with token saved previously in our redux store, so we need access to store
-* after every response, we have to get new `SESSION-TOKEN` and save it in the redux store
+* after every response, we have to get new `SESSION-TOKEN` from response headers and save it in the redux store
 * every failed request could have some data with details from the backend in JSON format, so we have to save those details
 * after App mount, we would like to fetch user data, users posts and if any of those request